etchteam/offline-ux/src/my-first-offline-website.md

 &nbsp; | &nbsp;
 [all major browsers except IE](https://caniuse.com/#search=caches)

-## Creating a service worker
+## Service worker + cache = offline possibilities

+Service workers allow us to hook into life cycle events, such as when the website is viewed for the first time or whenever a network request occurs.
+We'll see why this is key for the implementation in a minute.

 The cache API that comes with browsers was built as a companion to service workers, they're practically inseparable!

-Service workers allow us to hook into life cycle events, such as when the website is viewed for the first time or whenever a network request occurs.
-We'll see why this is key for the cache implementation in a minute.

 For now, creating a service worker is as simple as adding a new Javascript file to your project.
 We'll call it `service-worker.js` but it can be called anything.